contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/01_build-request.md

 ### Content from file (file value)

-In this case, DHC by Restlet provides an area to drag’n drop the file or select it explicitly.
+In this case, Restlet Client by Restlet provides an area to drag’n drop the file or select it explicitly.
 The tool automatically gets the associated mime type.
 When clicking on it, the Content-Type header is automatically created.

 This screenshot shows you a File payload for which the **image/png** *Content-Type* header is automatically created: